semiotic-ai/autoagora-agents/README.md

 The `Controller` also constructs the agents.
 It takes two inputs: `seed` and `agents`.

-The `seed` is just the random seed set for reproducibility.

 The `agents` entry is a list of dictionaries similar to `entities` from the simulation config.
 In fact, `agents` does much the same for the algorithm side of the code as `entities` does for the simulation side of the code.
 In it, each entry is a dictionary specifying the configuration of an algorithm for a particular group.